-“One of the biggest and fastest growing career fields in today’s technology sector.” – Fortune Magazine
+“One of the biggest and fastest-growing career fields in today’s technology sector.” – Fortune Magazine

 According to the Harvard Business Review there is strong corporate interest in “design thinking” as a way to open businesses to new markets through innovating new human-centered products and experiences.
-With an HCID masters from Harrisburg University – Philadelphia, you’ll be ready to enter this exploding field.
+With an HCID master’s degree from Harrisburg University – Philadelphia, you’ll be ready to enter this exploding field.
 Within just a few years after graduation, you could be earning in the six figures while doing work that is stimulating and highly valued.

 Master of Science in Human-Centered Interaction Design (HCID)

-To scaffold the bridge between existing training and experience, and the new design focused interactive field, the HCID program will employ a unique introductory approach to intensive skill and knowledge building approach called Masterclass.
+To scaffold the bridge between existing training and experience, and the new design-focused interactive field, the HCID program will employ a unique introductory approach to intensive skill and knowledge building approach called Masterclass.
 The Masterclass in HCID will function as a pre-entry exposure and training certificate program.
 It will serve two functions:

 The student from non-interactive, non-business backgrounds will undertake the Masterclass (non-credit bearing).
 If the student achieves a satisfactory grade, the student will be admitted to the HCID program.
 If the student does not meet the standards, the student will be given a professional certificate in HCID.